panosker/encryption_project/README.md

 2. username = admin / password= password

 ## Description
-    The whole project was built by keeping in mind that i can extend the abilities of django framework by adding my own login (in this case is the encryption.py).
+    The whole project was built having in mind that I can extend the abilities of django framework by adding my own logic(in this case is the encryption.py).